mvazquezc/scc-fun/demo1/README.md

 ## **Hands-on Demo 2**

-In this demo we will see how a ServiceAccount can get access to use an SCC by granting access to the SCC to a role assigned to the SA.
+In this demo we will see how a ServiceAccount can get access to use an SCC (anyuid).
+This can be done by creating a Role that allow to use the security.openshift.io API, the resource securityContextConstraint and the specific name of the resource: anyuid.
+Then, bind the Role to the SA by means of a Rolebinding.

-1. Create a new ServiceAccoun
+1. Create a new ServiceAccount

     ~~~sh
     oc -n ${NAMESPACE} create serviceaccount testsa2